DomenPozrl/CSS-Crash-Course/README.md

 # CSS-Crash-Course
-This project is just the code that was used in the CSS Crash Course that I found on YouTube.
-All credits go to https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA
+This project is just the code that was used in the CSS Crash Course that I found on YouTube (https://www.youtube.com/watch?v=yfoY53QXEnI).
 I am adding the notes I took during the crash course:

     CSS = cascading stylesheets